| Contents | Prev | Next | JDBCTM Guide: Getting Started |

 In some instances, a JDBC driver may need to choose an alternate result set type or concurrency

-at statement execution time.
+type for a ResultSet at statement execution time.
 For example, a SELECT

-statement that contains a join over multiple tables may not produce a ResultSet
+statement that contains a join over multiple tables may not produce a ResultSet that is

 updatable.
-The JDBC driver should issue an SQLWarning
+The JDBC driver should issue an SQLWarning in this case on the Statement,

-that produces the ResultSet
+PreparedStatement, or CallableStatement that produces the ResultSet and

 choose an appropriate result set type or concurrency type as described above.
 An application